serverless/serverless/README.md

 **This repo is going to stick around for the time being as a place where JAWS users can find the JAWS docs.**

-**Pull Requests for documentation are welcome.
+**Pull Requests for documentation updates are welcome.
 No patches to bugs or functionality will be made in this repository.
 For those, please upgrade to the new awesome _[serverless](http://serverless.com)_ framework.**